atakancetinkaya/data-explorer/README.md

 ## My PowerShell Content

-This .md (README.md) explains, what this PowerShell-Script exactly does
+This .md (README.md) explains, what this PowerShell-Script exactly does.

 Use the `README.md` to get started.